FHU/2023-os-memes/_posts/2023-02-16-TristanHogan-proportional-share-meme.md

 ---
-title:
+title: Tools
-author:
+author: Tristan
-image:
+image: MickeyM.png
-chapter:
+chapter: 9
 ---
-Update the above data, include an image of your original meme, and replace this text with your meme explanation.
+Lottery scheduling provides a number of mechanisms to manipulate tickets in different and sometimes useful ways.
+Such as ticket currency, ticket transfer, and ticket inflation.